Corezy/YAT-Zero/README.md

 * Full travel while constraining the toolhead within the boundaries of the frame - MET
 * Integrated nozzle wiper/cleaner without requiring a servo - IN PROGRESS
 * Integrated purge chute - IN PROGRESS
-* Boxed or unboxed configurations - IN PROGRESS
+* Boxed or unboxed configurations - MET
 * Use as many parts from a stock V0.x - MET

 This build contains a mix of parts from many different printers and some custom or remixed parts.
 Please see the long list of parts that either used 1:1, were repurposed, or were remixed.
 Thank you to all who created the originals.